The Pros and Cons of Different Types of Partitioning

 Like other partition wall types, plasterboard walls have their pros and cons.
 Although they are relatively quick to install, they produce copious amounts of dust when cut and sanded.
 They prove difficult to repair in the event of damage.
 Plaster also changes color slightly as it ages so any repair patches will stand out visually, thus requiring the re-paint of the entire wall.

 There’s a lot to consider when choosing the right partition wall for your business.
-Call the team at GDL Interiors and find out how we can help you make the right decision.
+Call the team at GDL Interiors on 01376 515 243 and find out how we can help you make the right decision.